State Board of Education Procedures Manual

 Serving on the Board

 All members receive travel reimbursement when conducting official state business for the State Board of Education.
 A stipend is offered to eligible members for each day attending an SBE board meeting.
 Public employees are not eligible to receive compensation per RCW 28A.305.011, and district is not eligible to receive compensation for substitutes for educators appointed to the Board.
-Board members should become familiar with the board norms.

 Executive Committee Election Process